Superexponential growth of epidemics in networks with cliques: Introduction

 To study the time evolution of epidemic spread in networks with cliques, in the present work, we will explore an SIQ model (with $\beta=1$) which is a simplified version of the SIRQ model studied in Ref.~\cite{valdez2023epidemic}.
 For this particular case, we will be able to write precise equations that describe the behavior of epidemics in the limit of large network sizes (which is also referred to as the "thermodynamic limit").
 Our theoretical equations indicate that an abrupt transition in the final fraction of infected people $I_{tot}$ occurs at a threshold $f_c$.
-In addition, as we approach this critical threshold, our results show that $I_{tot}$ decreases linearly with $f$, which is similar to a "Type II" transition (following the classification of abrupt transitions proposed in Ref.~\cite{d2019explosive}).
+In addition, as we approach this critical threshold, our results show that $I_{tot}$ decreases linearly with $f$, which indicates that this is not a hybrid transition—as hybrid transitions typically exhibit power-law decay— but rather resembles a "Type II" transition (following the classification of abrupt transitions proposed in Ref.~\cite{d2019explosive}).
 Furthermore, we find that the time evolution of the number of new cases $I_{new}(t)$ starts growing faster than an exponential function, especially for networks containing larger cliques.
+Notably, this super-exponential growth becomes particularly pronounced near the point of abrupt transition, suggesting that it could serve as an indicator that the system is approaching a transition point.

 This paper is organized as follows: Sec.~\ref{sec.modeltheor} introduces our model.
 In Sec.~\ref{sec.class}, we present the main equations governing the time evolution of our SIQ model.
 Results are discussed in Sec.~\ref{sec.result}.
 Finally, our conclusions are given in the last section.